Authentication Emails That Don't Break Login Flows

 2

-Pass the token embedded in a magic link URL, or as a standalone OTP code, to the send_email endpoint.
-Set priority: 'high' to bypass standard rate-limit queuing.
-MultiMail validates the from address against your verified sender domains before accepting the request and signs the outbound message with DKIM on your domain.
+Pass the token embedded in a magic link URL, or as a standalone OTP code, to the mailbox send endpoint (POST /v1/mailboxes/{mailbox_id}/send).
+The sender is the mailbox in the path plus your bearer key — there is no from field.
+MultiMail signs the outbound message with DKIM on your verified domain.

 3